individual

-individual counselling / therapy
+counselling therapy

-• sessions are 60 minutes long, $200 per hour (sliding scale available).
+Sessions are 60 minutes long, $200 per hour (sliding scale available).

-• payments can be made by e-transfer or credit card.
+Payments can be made by e-transfer or credit card.

-• if you have health benefits, The cost should be covered in accordance with your plan.
+If you have health benefits, the cost should be covered in accordance with your plan.

-• direct billing not available at this time.
+Direct billing not available at this time.

-• Ages 14 and up.
+Ages 14 and up.

 My approach is also highly influenced by Humanistic Therapy, which emphasizes the inherent potential for positive change in individuals.
 Humanistic therapists act as a supportive guide, and the goal is to help you understand yourself better, develop a stronger sense of self-worth, and achieve greater self-actualization.